I started my first blog about health and wellness four years ago, and was instantly hooked on blogging. I haven’t looked back since!

 Here are a few of my tips for organization:

 Images: I use Dropbox to organize my files and images.
 It works really well because I can access my images on any device, and it saves space on my hard drive.
 Create some basic folders for your images, such as a folder with your logo and brand imagery, a folder with images of you, and a folder with travel or fashion photos (if that’s your niche.)

 Create a Schedule: When I started blogging I was also working a full time job.
 To keep your sanity and make sure you regularly work on your blog, schedule out time to write and edit posts, answer emails, and make website updates.
-I have used a paper Passion Planner for seven years, it goes with me everywhere.
+I have used a paper Passion Planner for seven years, and it goes with me everywhere.
 I personally prefer to use a paper planner, but you may like using a calendar on your phone or computer.

-Bookmarks: In your website browser, create a folder for your blog.
+Bookmarks: In your website browser, create a bookmark folder for your blog.
 Bookmark any sites you know you’ll be visiting regularly, such as Google Analytics, a link to your list of blog post ideas, and links to your social media pages.

 Get a Whiteboard: Sometimes you just want to break out the dry erase markers.
-I use my whiteboard to keep track of client projects, urgent to do list items, ideas, and doodles.
+I use my whiteboard to keep track of client projects, urgent to do list items, ideas, and lunchtime doodles.
 I also have mood board imagery pasted on my wall for inspiration.

 Create a Content Calendar

 As you’re getting organized, figure out how often you’ll realistically be able to publish posts.
 If you work full time, you might make it a goal to post twice a week to start.
 Or maybe you have the time to post every day.
 When I started, I posted once a week for the first few months and built up to posting every day.

 The more often you can post, the better, since it will help with your search engine rankings, and if readers come back they want to see something new.